-The Huskies are stunning dogs with heavy, shaggy coats, stunning blue eyes, and wolf-like ears.
-But it’s because of their wolf-like appearance that people think that Huskies will make for good guard dogs.
+Huskies are stunning dogs with shaggy coats, stunning blue eyes, and wolf-like ears.
+But it’s because of their wolf-like appearance that people believe Huskies may make good guard dogs.
 However, looks can be deceiving when it comes to the Husky.

-So, are Huskies good guard dogs?
 Huskies don’t make good guard dogs, as they have friendly, non-aggressive temperaments.
-They just love people too much.
-Huskies are also different to train, which makes it hard to teach them to be a good guard dog.
-However, Huskies can still make excellent watchdogs with minimal training.
+They just love people too much, whether they’re family or strangers.
+Huskies are also difficult to train, which makes it hard to teach them to be a good guard dog.
+That said, Huskies can make excellent watchdogs with minimal training.

-This guide helps you understand why Huskies don’t make good guard dogs, but rather good watchdogs instead.
-If you need a guard dog, we also have some suggestions for alternative breeds later in the article.
+This guide helps you understand why Huskies don’t make good guard dogs, but rather good watchdogs.
+But do you really need a guard dog?
+If so, we also have some great suggestions for alternative guard dog breeds in the article.

 RECOMMENDED: 30 Handsome Husky Mixes

-There are several temperamental traits of a good guard dog.
+There are several key temperamental traits of a good guard dog.
 The best guard dog breeds should be alert, patient, responsive, focused and have high levels of energy.
-They should also be easily trainable.
+They should also be easily trainable and have the physical size to actually guard.

 An owner needs to have the assurance that their guard dog will attack and protect, should the owner or someone else in the house become threatened.
 At the same time, the dog can be called away from the attack by the owner.

-And while Huskies, in some cases, can make decent guard dogs, they typically don’t fit the bill as a formidable guard dog.
-Here’s why a Husky, despite having lots of energy and being alert, is not suitable to be a guard dog.
+And while Huskies, in some ways, can make decent guard dogs, they typically don’t fit the bill as an ideal guard dog.
+Here are the 3 reasons why a Husky, despite having lots of energy and being alert, is typically not suitable to be a guard dog.

 Siberian Huskies are naturally playful and friendly.
 In fact, Dog Time lists Huskies as a dog breed with high potential for playfulness.
 These fun-loving dogs love nothing more than to play all day with their owners.